jaspector

 All new structures, additions, structural alterations, demolitions, and change of use.
 Separate permits required for electrical and plumbing.
 Shoreland Zoning permit required for work within 250 ft of water bodies, 75 ft of streams, or 75 ft of wetlands greater than 10 acres.

+Building permit fees in Camden, ME are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; contact office for current rate schedule.

-1. Contact Code Enforcement Office to confirm which permits are needed for your project (building, plumbing, electrical, shoreland zoning, floodplain).
+To apply for a building permit in Camden, ME, follow these steps: 1.
+Contact Code Enforcement Office to confirm which permits are needed for your project (building, plumbing, electrical, shoreland zoning, floodplain).
 2. Obtain and complete building permit application from the town office or department website.
 3. Prepare site plan showing lot boundaries, existing and proposed structures, setbacks, and distances to water bodies if applicable.
 4. Submit application and supporting documents to Code Enforcement at town office.
 5. CEO reviews for completeness and code compliance; may request revisions or additional information.
 6. Pay permit fee.
 7. Post permit at job site; commence work only after permit is issued.
 8. Schedule required inspections throughout construction.
 9. Receive final inspection sign-off; Certificate of Occupancy issued for new construction.